colemanimhoff/fundamentals/react-redux/README.md

 - Inventing lots of new concepts that already exist in JavaScript

 Pete Hunt, React -
   "The framework cannot know how to separate your concerns for you.
-It hsould only provide `powerful expressive tools` for the user to do it correctly."
+It should only provide `powerful expressive tools` for the user to do it correctly."

 A lot of frameworks force you into an MVC model.
 MVC has it's advantages, but this can result in bloating.
-In addition, the vocabulary you use is that of the framework and not of your appliation.
+In addition, the vocabulary you use is that of the framework and not of your application.

 React components are `highly cohesive` building blocks for UIs `loosely coupled` with other components.

 React wants you to use `components` to separate your concerns with the full power of JavaScript, not a templating language.

 Components are:
-- reusuable
+- reusable
 - composable
 - units (testable)
 - small (don't write spaghetti code)

 Only write display logic in your components!

-React has the `accessibity` of templates and the `power` of JavaScript.
+React has the `accessibility` of templates and the `power` of JavaScript.

 ## Data Changes